Skip to main content

 HTTP API

-• HTTP RAW API: About RAW API, dynamic recording DVR, etc.
+• HTTP RAW API: Why removed RAW API, dynamic recording DVR, etc.

 1. Due to various problems with the RAW API, it may lead to overuse.
 The feature has been removed in version 4.0.
 For detailed reasons, please see #2653.